Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Supplementary materials

 \section{Supplementary materials}

-The materials include proofs of main theorems and all lemmas, additional discussions on the penalty function, additional simulation results, additional results of the real data analysis of the Canadian weather, and the second real data example of the LIDAR data.
+The materials include proofs of main theorems and all lemmas, brief statement of the theorems and sketch of the proof for the case with two distinct domains, additional simulation results, additional results of the real data analysis of the Canadian weather, and the second real data example of the LIDAR data.